ChuckFerrando/enterprise-product-operating-model/README.md

 For readers exploring this repository for the first time, the following path provides the clearest overview of the system.

-1. Review the **Portfolio Governance Overview** in the documentation directory.
+1. Review the [Portfolio Governance System Architecture](architecture/portfolio-governance-system-architecture.md) to understand the role of the system within the Product Leadership Systems Architecture.
-2. Examine the **Portfolio Scoring Model** to understand how initiatives are evaluated.
+2. Examine the portfolio governance frameworks in the `frameworks` directory to understand how initiatives are evaluated.
-3. Review the **Capital Allocation Model** to see how resources are distributed across initiatives.
+3. Review the governance operating model in the `governance` directory to see how decisions are made and maintained over time.
-4. Examine the **Investment Memo Template** used to present portfolio proposals to leadership.
+4. Examine the [Investment Memo Template](templates/investment-memo-template.md) used to present portfolio proposals to leadership.
-5. Review the **Decision Log** structure used to maintain institutional memory of investment decisions.
+5. Review the [Decision Log](templates/decision-log.md) structure used to maintain institutional memory of investment decisions.
-6. Explore the **Portfolio Heatmap Visualization** to see how portfolio investments can be analyzed visually.
+6. Explore the [Portfolio Heatmap Visualization](visualizations/portfolio-heatmap.md) and [Delivery Predictability Dashboard](visualizations/delivery-predictability-dashboard.md) to see how portfolio investments and delivery health are analyzed visually.

 This sequence mirrors how leadership typically interacts with the governance system during portfolio reviews.